 The Battle of Yavin

 Yavin IV is a small moon orbiting the gas giant Yavin.
 It’s also where the Rebel Alliance decided to set up camp.
-Most of the battle preparation scenes took place in the hangar, briefing room, and throne room, not counting the few exterior shots.
-The battle obviously took place in space and there were a few changes made from script to film.
-Let’s take a look.
+Most of the battle preparation scenes took place in the hangar, and briefing room, not counting the few exterior shots.
+The famous awards ceremony in the throne room closed out the film.
+The battle itself obviously took place in space, and there were a few changes from script to film.
+Let’s take a look at some of these differences.

 Life on Tatooine

 Tatooine was home to Luke Skywalker.
 His friends lived there.
 He grew up and was educated there.
 He worked there.
 The only family he knew about lived there.
-It seemed that he was content but as with most teenagers, all he thought about was leaving.
-Until Obi-Wan came calling, it didn’t seem like that would be happening any time soon.
+While he seemed content, he looked to the stars, longing for adventure.
+Little did he know that a wise, old man would come into his life soon and things would drastically change.

 The Droids You’re Looking For

 C-3PO and R2-D2 are two of the most beloved characters in popular culture.
 They are also central to the Star Wars universe.
-Those first lines spoken by C-3PO (“Did you hear that?”) started us on a never-ending journey full of action and adventure that will live on forever.
-Faithful companions and servants, it’s a safe bet you’ll never see a Star Wars film without them in it.
-This semi-comedic pair never seem to be out of trouble and someone’s always searching for one or both of them at any given time.
+That first line spoken by C-3PO (“Did you hear that?”) started us on a never-ending journey full of action and adventure.
+This semi-comedic pair never seem to be out of trouble, and someone’s always searching for one or both of them at any given time.

 Special Deliveries